GreenSteam/pycon.dk/index.md

 This is a free-for-all event which aim is to bring the Python community in Denmark together.

-If you want to come, write us an email with your name to meetup@pycon.dk.
+If you want to come, write us an email with your name to TBA.

 We are interested in sharing knowledge and experience, so we encourage you not only participate, but to give a talk at the meetup.
 It could be about anything related to Python, dynamic languages and programming tools.

-If you want to give a talk, write us to talk@pycon.dk.
+If you want to give a talk, write us to TBA.

 If you want to talk to a human being call +45 53 42 53 21.